 Under Section 162(m) of the Code, the federal income tax deductibility of compensation paid to the Company's Chief Executive Officer and to each of its next three most highly compensated NEOs (other than the Principal Financial Officer) may be limited to the extent that it exceeds \$1 million in any one year.
 The Company can deduct compensation in excess of that amount if it qualifies as "performance-based compensation" under Section 162(m) of the Code.
 For the Incentive Component, to qualify as "performance-based compensation" and to be paid under the 2015 Employment Agreement, the Incentive Components of the 2015 Employment Agreement must be approved by stockholders.
 The 2015 Employment Agreement is intended to permit the Company to pay incentive compensation which qualifies as "performance-based compensation", thereby permitting the Company to receive a federal income tax deduction for the payment of such incentive compensation.
-If the Compensation Committee or Board of Directors makes a discretionary incentive compensation payment in the case of extraordinary economic circumstances under the 2015 Employment Agreement, such discretionary incentive compensation payment will not be tax-deductible under Section 162(m) of the Code.
+If the Compensation Committee or Board of Directors makes a discretionary incentive compensation payment will not be tax-deductible under Section 162(m) of the Code.